jannat710/clothing-swap-client/README.md

 - Used new packages like react-simple-typewriter,react rating,swiper slider and may more.
 - Services Card Design
 - Used Sweet Alert
+### Unique Feature :
+- Attractive view gallery,
-- Unique Feature :Attractive view gallery, Happy Client
+- Happy Client

 Live site Link:
 https://clothing-swap-7d54d.web.app